How to Make a Wood Pallet Wine Rack: 22 DIY Plans

 If you have friends who love drinking wine, you could make them this special gift.
 They are sure to like it.
 No need of spending a cent for this.
 Just your love and dedication are enough for this awesome project.

-After building a pallet wine rack following the directions of the previous tutorial, you can personalize it as instructed in this guide.
+After building a pallet wine rack following the directions of the tutorial, you can personalize it as instructed.
 You could also paint sayings on it with the help of stencils.
 How about some art on the rough surface of the wood to lend it an aesthetic appeal?

 Making this is a simple process.
 Cut pallet to a suitable size, remove a few extra slats for the top shelf and another for the wine glass holder.
 For the remaining instructions along with pics, click on the above link.